hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 Search
 ========

-Search through the loaded data set to see if it contains MFs with matching names.
+Search through the loaded data set to see if it contains entities with matching names.

-search_data("match template tokens set1 ")
+edb.search_data("match template tokens set1 ")

-search_data(["match template tokens set1", "match tokens set2", ...])
+edb.search_data(["match template tokens set1", "match tokens set2", ...])

 The user can specify one or more match templates to this function/command.
 If one wants to check wrt multiple match templates, then pass it has a list of strings.

+NOTE: This searches for entities with matching name, across all the entity types in the entities database.
+However if one wants to find entities with matching name belonging to a subset of the entTypes, then use edb.enttype_members.

 Match Tempaltes
 =================

-For each match template specified, the program will search through the currently loaded entities.
+For each match template specified, the program will search through the currently loaded entities database.
 If any match is found the same will be selected and used as appropriate based on the command.

 The program tries to check if each of the word/token in the given template is present in the names in its dataset.
 If all tokens in a match template are present in a given